Best Supplements for Hair Growth Support

 If the change is new or significant, start with labs that may be worth checking before supplements.
 That step is often more useful than buying a large multi-ingredient formula.

-Where biotin may fit
+Where does biotin fit?

 Biotin is the most famous hair supplement ingredient, but the evidence behind routine use is much thinner than the marketing suggests.
 The NIH Office of Dietary Supplements notes that biotin deficiency is rare and that hair claims are supported, at best, by a small number of case reports and small studies.